 - In a large bowl, cream sugar and remaining butter until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in sweet potatoes.
 Combine the flour, baking soda, ginger, salt and cloves; gradually add to the creamed mixture.

 - Transfer to prepared pan.
-Bake at 350° for 65-75 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 65-75 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - For glaze, in a small bowl, combine the confectioners' sugar, maple syrup and vanilla.
 Pour over top of cake, allowing glaze to drape over sides.
 Yield: 12 servings.